makke08/Aegis/README.md

 Initialization: Upon the first launch, the app will generate your project directory and guide you through creating your first master password.
 Vault Management: The application automatically tracks the last opened vault, or creates a default one if none exists.
 Clipboard: When you copy a password, the app will automatically clear it after a set duration to protect your sensitive data.

-## ⚠️ Disclaimer
-ZeroPass is currently in **BETA**.
-While we prioritize security, this software has not undergone a professional security audit.
-Please ensure you maintain separate backups of your critical data.

 ## 🤝 Contributing
 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue or submit a pull request.